- What is it?

 Right now we are focusing on getting users on the laser cutter and 3D printer because we suspect that is where most interest lies.
 In time, there will be a variety of other ways to use the lab that do not involve just using the machines, including drop-in activities, scheduled events/classes, and activities that focus on design rather than printing.

-The Idea Lab is open to BPL cardholders and guests who have signed the Idea Lab User Agreement.
+The Idea Lab is open to BPL cardholders and guests who have signed and submitted the Idea Lab User Agreement and liability waiver.
 It is best suited for users 10 years of age or older.
 An adult, 18 years or older, must supervise users under age 10 at all times.
 Users aged 10-17 must have a parent or legal guardian sign the agreement form on their behalf.

 Using the 3d printer or laser cutter will require one-on-one 'certification' on each machine, which we think would take about an hour for the 3d printer and two hours for the laser cutter.
 These can be completed at the same time or separately.
 After a user has met with us and become certified on a machine they will be able to reserve time on that machine on their own through our Idea Lab calendar; currently we are limiting machine use to once per week, although that may change once we observe usage patterns.
 Machines can only be reserved during open lab hours when a staff member is present -- and we are currently adding and training staff to extend open lab hours.
 We want to meet you, ensure a safe and collaborative environment for people and machines, and help you make what you want to make and learn what you want to learn.
 If you happen to have experience/expertise on either of the machines, share it with us!